caliwebsolutions/alx-pre_course/README.md

-This is a readme file
+This is a readme file That was asked to be updated